Strategic-Futures-Lab/Topic_Mapping_Interface/doc/sections/ga-docTable.md

 #### `DocTable.doClusterize([boolean [, chunkSize]])`

 Enable the table to utilise [clusterize.js](https://clusterize.js.org/), a third-party library chunking table rows and injecting them in the DOM chunk by chunk in order to process high numbers of rows. `boolean` is a flag for either enabling it (`true`) or disabling it (`false`), it defaults to `false`. `chunkSize` lets you set the number of rows to include in each chunk, it defaults to `100`.
 By default, the table will not use this option.

+**Note that using this option will prevent tooltips from functioning.**

 ```javascript
 docTable.doClusterize(true, 50); // -> table will be rendered by chunks of 50 rows
 ```